Poggen/portfolio/content/blog/how-to-get-started-with-semantic-naming-of-colors.md

 **Visualise the color scheme**

 Now that we have established a naming convention let's add the color scheme as cards in Figma.
-It gives everyone an easy way to overlook the "one source of truth" for colors in the design system library.
+It gives everyone an easy way to overview the "one source of truth" for colors in the design system library.

 ![](https://www.jakobmagnusson.se/assets/semantic-4.png)